stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### Run All Cells by Category

 If you have multiple workflows in a single markdown file you can categorize them and allow your developers to run all cells by a certain category.
-To enable that you can add a category as cell option.
-A cell can have one or multiple categories that are comma seperated.
+To enable that you can add a category as a cell option.
+A cell can have one or multiple categories that are comma-separated.

 **Default:** `""`